 As the latest blender design to join the Tefal portfolio, the PerfectMix+ Tritan BL82AD40 claims to last up to two times longer and 30% faster than previous models.
-Want to know how we rate it?
+Want to know if it's worthy of a place among the best blenders?
 Read on for our full review here.

 Price and availability

 Launched in January 2020, the Tefal PerfectMix+ Tritan can currently be found for around £119 / $148 / AUS $240 at both Argos and Amazon.

 This price is around £50 more than Tefal’s previous model – the Perfect Mix+ - which is similar, but you’re paying more for the updated design and the new jug made from unbreakable Tritan.
 Tefal also stocks the Blendforce II glass blender, which you can pick up for a very reasonable £52.50 / $ 68 / AU $ 102, although its offering isn’t half as ample as that of the Tefal Perfect Mix+ Tritan.